Sony Xperia Z2 Review – The Good Just Got Better

 BUZZ SCORE:

 Smartphones these days are packed with such powerful hardware that they would barely, if ever, get properly utilized in day-to-day life.
 The Sony Xperia Z2 currently leads the pack of the super-smartphones.
-We only wonder, though, do we really need a chainsaw to cut cheese slices?
+We only wonder whether we need a chainsaw to cut cheese slices.